mfrabott/frabott-portfolio/README.md

 While I am happy enough with the current version of this portfolio, I will continue to make adjustments for personal use, ultimately working on a more minimalistic design.
 Some of the elements create a busier design than I would ultimately like to end up with, but for the purpose of this challenge (and stage in learning) I wanted to explore and implement new concepts that I may refer back to in the future.

+I also recognize that there are some functions that could be made simpler with the use of flexbox.
+I'm continuing to develop my understanding and implementation of those featues and plaun to incorprate as I become more comfortable with them.
+Likewise, there is likely some refactoring that can be done in CSS that would remove excess code that I intend to continue to optimize.

 ### Text gradient template